adventeurs/evansgray-ecommerce/README.md

 ```

 ### Sendgrid Integration
 Sendgrid is set up through Firebase cloud functions.
-When a particular document is created, Firebase with retrieve the document and insert the required data into our email template.
-Sendgrid then sends the email for us.
+Emails are sent on account creation, sign-up, abandoned cart, and ccheck-out.

 ```js
 // Send welcome email to new customers